 3. Analyzing Plastics

 From product parts to packaging, plastics play a huge role in manufacturing as well as our daily lives.
 But in recent years, companies and consumers have grown worried about potentially harmful toxins in manufactured plastics.
-FTIR analysis is one analytical technique that can be used to identify toxins and contaminants.
+FTIR analysis is one analytical technique that can be used to identify toxins and contaminants in inorganic samples.

 For example, a company wanted to make sure that a recent shipment of beach balls was free of polyvinyl chloride (PVC) and phthalates before sending them off to be sold.
 FTIR analysis determined that the beach balls did in fact contain PVC, which allowed the company to protect its customers and avoid a product recall.

-Beyond identifying toxins in plastics, FTIR analysis can also be used as a failure analysis tool.
+Beyond identifying toxins in plastics, FTIR testing can also be used as a failure analysis tool.

 For example, a plastic part had fractured during use.
 To determine the cause, lab technicians analyzed a sample of the “bad” part and a sample of a “good” part using FTIR.
 In the end, results showed that there was not enough plasticizer present in the “bad” part.